garrandall/popular-music-data/tracks/shock-the-motels.md

 I'm in shock
 It's like I'm dreaming
 I'm in shock
-Ooh, stop the shock
+Oh, stop the shock

 I'm in shock
 Can't stop shaking
 I'm in shock
 Just can't take it
 I'm in shock
-Ooh, stop the shock
+Oh, stop the shock